DMeville/Steamworks-P2P-Plus/README.md

 Still super WIP.

 I wanted something slightly higher level than using the SendP2PPacket method in steamworks so I made this.
-Has a modular system to add new message types (along with how to serialize/deserialize each messsage and what to do with it when received) and is connection based.
-Messages are bitpacked to save bandwidth.
+It is connection based, messages are bitpacked to save bandwidth, and has a modular system to add new message types (along with how to serialize/deserialize each messsage and what to do with it when received).

 All the good stuff is in NetworkManager.cs, methods called via Core.net or NetworkManager.instance